UUCB/wagtail-audio-embed/README.md

 ]
 ```

-1. Restart your application and start embedding links to *.ogg
+Restart your application and start embedding links to Vorbis files

 ## References